-The para legal training courses for law students and lawyers including clinical education should be sensitized since it is the need of the hour.
-Clinical supervisions, working with psychologists, need for psychological counseling etc. which will help her to decide between multitudes of conflicting loyalties in her own life.
-Social corporate responsibility tuned in the lines of western jurisdictions can be promoted to prevent violence within homes.
+The para legal training courses for law students and lawyers including clinical The para legal training courses to the need of the hour.
+Clinical supervisions, education should be sensitized since it is the need of the hour.
+Clinical supervisions, working with psychologists, need for psychological counseling etc. which will help working with psychologists, need to help her to decide between multitudes of conflicting loyalties in her own life.
+Social her to decide between intituded in the lines of western jurisdictions can be promoted corporate responsibility tuned in the lines of western jurisdictions can be promoted to prevent violence within homes.
 Laws are the expressions of social needs and aspirations.
 Only a mere change in the mindset could bring about gender sensitivity in the administration of justice.
 Creative approaches are needed in order to move a private matter into the sphere of public concern and to translate that public concern into a widespread social consensus for action.